murase00625/forge-multimaker/README.md

-# MultiMaker mod for Minecraft forge
+# MultiMaker mod for Minecraft Forge

 ## About
 This is an educational mod for use in Java coding lessons, designed to show how a complex mod with multiple custom elements work.
 Although the code usually builds and runs fine in single player, it's still very experimental and might not work in your environment.